Robust Distributed Control Beyond Quadratic Invariance: Problem Formulation

-It is easy to show that the convex cost function $J(\cdot)$ computed over the disturbance-free trajectories of states and inputs is convex in $(\mathbf{Q},\mathbf{v})$.
-The state and input constraints (\ref{eq:constraints_state_input}) are also convex in ($\mathbf{Q,v}$) and can be expressed as
+It is easy to show that when $J(\cdot)$ is convex in the disturbance-free states and inputs it is also convex in $(\mathbf{Q},\mathbf{v})$.
+The state and input constraints (\ref{eq:constraints_state_input}) are linear in ($\mathbf{Q,v}$) and can be expressed as